-The Compensation Committee, in coordination with the Audit Committee, determined that the Company's total revenue for the fourth quarter of 2022 fell just short of the threshold performance level under the 2022 Bonus Program while the Company's Adjusted EBITDAR for the fourth quarter of 2022 exceeded the qualifying threshold.
-Each Named Executive Officer therefore received no payment under the 2022 Bonus Program.
+The Compensation Committee, in coordination with the Audit Committee, determined that the Company's Adjusted EBITDA for full year 2023 exceeded the maximum performance level under the 2023 Bonus Program.
+Our \$536.8 million of Adjusted EBITDA for 2023 was a 90.6% increase over our \$281.7 million of Adjusted EBITDA for 2022 and represented a record year for the Company.
+Each Named Executive Officer therefore received a maximum payout under the 2023 Bonus Program.